Crafting a Storm Surge and Hurricane Risk Rating for Coastal Properties

 Australia’s Migration Trends: Where Are People Moving To?

-In this discussion, we’ll break down the data visualisations created and documented in our previous blog How to Predict Migration Patterns using Auspost Movers Statistics Data and Snowflake’s Cortex ML functions>
+We explain the data visualisations created and documented in our previous blog How to Predict Migration Patterns using Auspost Movers Statistics Data and Snowflake’s Cortex ML functions>

 By analysing movements and observing trends, we’re able to gather valuable insights to inspire decisions with data-driven intelligence.

-Data Visualisations
+How to Interpret the Data Visualisations

 White, grey and lighter blue colours indicate regions with lower net migration, representing regions where a high number of people are leaving the regions and a lower number of people are relocating into these regions.